ni-eminen/active-recall-notes-for-DS-studies/neural-network-components.md

 A perceptron makes predictions based on weights, that have been adjusted in the training phase of developement.
 The perceptron is trained by feeding it a number of inputs and target outputs, from which it determines the correct weights based on its loss function.
 For example, if it was fed an input vector [0, 1], that should return 0 as prediction, yet the perceptron predicts 1 as output, the loss for the prediction is prediction - target = 1 - 0 = 1.
 Based on the loss, the perceptron can make a correction in its weights.

 ### What is a neuron
 A neuron is a singular node within a neural network that is associated with a weight and an activation function.
 As an input is given to a neuron, it is multiplied by the weight and passed into the activation function.

+### Hidden layer networks